General Information

 1500 Video: https://youtu.be/XyFtdQ5NmoA

-2022 CROSS-COUNTRY — We had the BEST cross-country team (11-12 year old girls division) in all of Northern California, Central California, Nevada, and the rest of the northwestern USA.
+2022 CROSS-COUNTRYWe had the BEST cross-country team (11-12 year old girls division) in all of Northern California, Central California, Nevada, and the rest of the northwestern USA.
 We placed 1st in the Association Championships, 1st in the Regional Championships, & 4th in the National Championships!
+Our goal for the 2023 cross-country season is to win the Nationals!!!

 ELIGIBILITY

-This running club is *primarily for boys & girls from 7 years old to 15 years old who want to become the best runner that they possibly can.
-All runners should try their best to attend AT LEAST 2 races each month and 2 practices each week.
+This running club is *primarily for boys & girls of all abilities from 7 years old to 15 years old who want to become the best runner that they possibly can.
+All runners should try their best to attend AT LEAST 2 races each month and 1 practice each week.
 And please try your best NOT to plan any extended vacations (of more than 2 or 3 days) in close proximity to our championship meets.
 Most of our championship track meets are in June & July (so the best time to plan a summer vacation would be in August).
-And most of our championship cross-country meets are from the middle of November to about December 11th (so the best time to take a fall/winter vacation would be anytime after December 11th)
+And most of our championship cross-country meets are from the middle of November to about December 10th (so the best time to take a fall/winter vacation would be anytime after December 10th)

 * HIGH SCHOOL runners can also join the California Grizzlies Running Club.